Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 But we’ve been trying anyway.

-A year and a half ago we were already pushing the FDA to alter the required pediatric testing parameters to something that reflected the population they’d be vaccinating:
+A year and a half ago, we were already pushing the FDA to alter the required pediatric testing parameters to something that reflected the population they’d be vaccinating:

 So far, there’s been no progress on the issue…

-Though, that might change with a new FDA.
+That might change with a new FDA.

 Don’t we want another pediatric COVID vaccine?

-It really seems like the FDA is sending Novavax around in circles for no good reason, while leaving them in EUA, preventing them from even asking for help on the matter.
+It really seems like the FDA is sending Novavax around in circles for no good reason while leaving them in EUA, preventing them from even asking for help on the matter.

 What we are used to seeing instead is companies having regulatory capture over the regulatory bodies themselves… we will be covering that in Part 2.

-The premise of the problem with pediatric Novavax specifically is that the FDA wants Novavax to test with child subjects that are both infection and vaccine-naive, based on a deal made in 2022…
+The premise of the problem with pediatric Novavax is that the FDA wants Novavax to test with child subjects that are both infection and vaccine-naive, based on a deal made in 2022…

-This is not the majority group they will ultimately be vaccinating…
+This is not the majority group they will ultimately be vaccinating.

 While also requiring additional steps that other companies weren’t faced with.
-Even with all these data requirements, Novavax is successfully producing these studies, but the FDA isn’t even seeing that data yet because of a bad deal on the approval process.
+Even with all these data requirements, Novavax is successfully producing these studies, but the FDA isn’t even seeing that data yet because of a bad deal over the approval process.

 As far as I can tell, the FDA has not been open to altering this arrangement with Novavax.

-This was like making a plan with Darth Vader and Novavax is just hoping they don’t hear “I am altering the deal.
+This was like making a plan with Darth Vader, and Novavax is just hoping they don’t hear, “I am altering the deal.
 Pray I don’t alter it any further.”

 But the EUA is a double-edged lightsaber; it can limit Novavax in many ways…

-Though… it can also expedite approvals in ways that are not normally available.
+Though… it can also expedite approvals in ways that are normally not available.

 The FDA can use this process to expand access to Novavax for under twelve…